tomohisa/dcb-events.github.io/docs/topics/aggregates.md

 db.releaseCourseTableLock()
 ```

-While this might seem tempting, it is not without problems because it might lead to deadlocks if two processes wait for each other, or if a lock isn't properly released.
+While this might seem tempting, it is not without problems because it might lead to deadlocks (which can happen as soon there are _multiple_ locks and no consistent acquiring order).
 But, more importantly, It prevents **any other course from being updated while the lock is active**.

 Even if only the affected course were locked, it would prevent independent parallel changes (e.g. changing concurrently the course title and the course description).

 #### Optimistic Locking

-With Optimistic Locking, multiple users can read and modify the same data, but updates are only allowed if the data hasn't changed since it was read.
+With Optimistic Locking, multiple users can freely read and attempt to modify the same data.
+However, updates are only permitted if the data remains unchanged since it was read.
+This allows unrestricted reading, while writing faces similar constraints to pessimistic locking — but typically requires shorter database locks.

-This is usually achieved with a _version number_
+It is usually achieved with a _version number_

 ```haskell linenums="1" hl_lines="6"
 course = db.loadCourse('c1')